earthly/website/blog/_posts/2021-11-11-argocd-kubernetes.md

 Kubernetes has simplified the container management process for microservice applications, but developers often face challenges when using this notoriously complex platform to achieve constant software delivery.

 GitOps, a CD (continuous delivery) set of practices for Kubernetes, uses Git as a single source of truth for declarative infrastructure and applications, so that code versions can be more easily tracked and updated.
-One tool to help achieve GitOps is [ArgoCD, a declarative CD tool](https://argo-cd.readthedocs.io/en/stable/) designed to deploy apps to Kubernetes.
+One tool to help achieve GitOps is ArgoCD.
+Argo is designed to deploy apps to Kubernetes.

 Among its other features, ArgoCD can help with managing and automating releases as well as assist with single sign-on (SSO) integration, auditing, and managing metric trackers such as Prometheus.